Dunoon pupils uncover 'first' WWI Christmas truce death

 "It's incredible to be able to place this young local man at this key juncture in the war," he said.

 "Finding out more about him and his family has been extremely important in helping pupils understand that the young men who went off to fight these wars were just like them, yet had to endure hardships which young people nowadays would find difficult to comprehend.

-"I congratulate all those involved in this project, and look forward to seeing the film once it has been completed."'Remarkable and tragic'
+"I congratulate all those involved in this project, and look forward to seeing the film once it has been completed."

 Sean McMahon has been chosen to play the part of Walter in the school production.